Often store owners have the following questions regarding Magento upgrades:

 In this article, we will try to answer those questions and give you some advice on how to stay secure, avoid unnecessary issues, plus save time and money!

 What types of Magento upgrades are available?

 Currently Magento has two types of possible Magento upgrades:

-After those upgrades you may experience incompatibility issues between your newly updated Magento version and your theme, extensions, and/or your customisations.
+After those upgrades, you may experience some incompatibility issues between your newly updated Magento version and your theme, extensions, and/or your customisations.
 Very often after these upgrades, you need the help of a PHP developer to fix incompatibility issues and make the webstore properly work again.

-Patches are types of upgrades that fix only the major issues.
+Patches are a type of upgrades that fix only the major issues.

 For example, a Magento patch could fix a potential security vulnerability or a critical bug.
 Patches are great for instances where you don’t have time for a full upgrade, but need to protect yourself from aforementioned vulnerabilities.
 After applying a patch, Magento adds a suffix to the version number (e.g. 2.3.4-p2).

-Usually it’s very fast and easy to apply patches.
-Also, as the amount of files affected is usually small, if you do encounter an issue, it is usually easy to trace and correct with the help of a skilled developer.
+Usually it’s very quick and easy to apply patches.
+Also, as the amount of files affected is usually small, if you do encounter an issue, it is generally easy to trace and correct with the help of a skilled developer.